Macroscopic descriptions of follower-leader systems: Discussion

-The above must be viewed in light of our intentionally simple modelling approach, where we have specifically tested the practicalities of an ``alignment-only'' mechanism.
-Agent-based approaches for modelling bee swarms (and, indeed, swarming phenomena in general) are typically augmented by additional attractive/cohesion behaviours, where individuals are also pulled in the direction of those in their neighbourhood; in non-local continuous models, a similar effect is gained through a nonlocal attraction term that biases movement direction.
+Under the hyperbolic scaling a pure-drift equation is generated, implying the potential for travelling-pulses with movement of a cohesive colony towards the target site.
+The parabolic limit, on the other hand, generates a drift-diffusion equation.
+While drift is in the direction of the target site, the additional dispersion leads to swarm spreading with time.
+Early stretching of the colony is to be expected, as the initially tight cluster morphs into a migrating swarm.
+Once established, though, swarms generally retain a relatively stable speed and shape: continued dispersal would be far from optimal, perhaps resulting in population loss or increasing the risk of predation.
+This, however, must be viewed in light of our intentionally simple modelling approach, where we have specifically tested the practicalities of an ``alignment-only'' mechanism.
+Agent-based approaches for modelling swarms are typically augmented by additional attractive/cohesion behaviours, where individuals are also pulled in the direction of those in their neighbourhood; in non-local continuous models, a similar effect is gained through a nonlocal attraction term that biases movement direction, e.g. \cite{bernardi2021}.
 As stressed above, we have reasonably excluded such considerations from the present model for simplicity, however including nonlocal attractions could clearly counteract swarm dispersal.
 For example, following \cite{bellomo2008modeling}, attraction (or repulsion) between individuals can be considered by

 Here $\textnormal{dist}(\mathbf{x},\mathbf{y})$ denotes the distance between two individuals $\mathbf{x}$ and $\mathbf{y}$, along the direction of the unit vector $\vec{e}(\mathbf{x},\mathbf{y})$.
 If $\textnormal{dist}(\mathbf{x},\mathbf{y})<d_c$, where $d_c$ is a critical distance, then the action of $\mathcal{A}$ is repulsive and if $\textnormal{dist}(\mathbf{x},\mathbf{y})>d_c$ we have attraction.